Explaining SEO Made Simple

 What Else Can You Say Then?

 Modern SEO is about making websites, people and ideas popular.
-In other words it’s about popularization of individuals, items, concepts to name just a few.
+In other words it’s about popularization of

 One of my most popular articles of all times here on this blog is the list of “101 ways to make your blog popular and successful”.